Assisted Living

 • Perceiving two-dimensional objects as three-dimensional

-Dementia wandering isn’t entirely preventable — but you can reduce the severity and danger of wandering patterns through behavioral changes, preparation, and technology-based solutions.
-Follow these 12 guidelines to help avoid dementia wandering.
+Wandering caused by dementia isn’t entirely preventable, but you can reduce the severity and danger of wandering patterns through behavioral changes, preparation, and technology-based solutions.

 1. Provide supervision.
-In the early stages of dementia, it may be okay for someone to be alone for short periods.
-As dementia progresses, continuous supervision will likely become necessary.
 Always stay with your loved one in new or changing environments, including stores, parks, and restaurants.
 If you’re a primary caregiver, consider hiring in-home care for respite to run errands, work, or spend time with family.

-2. Obscure doors.
-Neutral door coverings and floor mats in front of doorways reduce exit-seeking behaviors, according to a 2014 clinical trial by the Department of Veterans Affairs.
+2. Cover or mask the doors and doorways.
+Neutral door coverings and floor mats in front of doorways reduce exit-seeking behaviors.[03]
 Use removable curtains, paint, or wallpaper that matches the surrounding walls to obscure entries and exits.
-Alternatively, you can use posters that say “Do Not Enter” or “Emergency Exit.”
+Alternatively, you can use posters that say, “Do Not Enter” or “Emergency Exit.”

-3. Hide signs of leaving home.
+3. Hide car and house keys.
 During unsupervised times, keep “trigger items” out of sight, says Denny.
 “Don’t leave car keys by the door, or anything else that might prompt someone to think they’re supposed to go out and do something.”
-Consider keeping keys in hard-to-reach places, or on your person, especially if your aging relative no longer drives.
+Consider keeping keys with you or in hard-to-reach places, especially if your loved one no longer drives.

 4. Plan meaningful activities.
-The more engaged a person is, the less likely they are to wander.
 Seniors who are bored throughout the day are more likely to be restless at night, so provide opportunities for exercise and mental and creative stimulation.
-Note what times of day your relative is most likely to wander, and plan engaging activities then.
+Plan engaging activities for the times of day your relative is most likely to wander.

 5. Prepare your home.
-Alarms, locks, and motion-sensing devices can alert you when your aging relative moves unsupervised.
-Other monitoring devices and modifications can keep them safe when dementia wandering occurs.
+Alarms, locks, and motion-sensing devices can alert you when your aging relative moves around unsupervised.
+Other monitoring devices and modifications can keep them safe if they do wander.
 Some helpful home preparations include:

 • Installing pressure-sensitive alarm mats at doors and bedsides